saezlab/pypath/README.rst

 ^^^^^^^^^^^^^^^

 * ``no module named ...`` when you try to load a module in Python.
-Did theinstallation of the module run without error?
+Did the installation of the module run without error?
 Try to run again the specific part from the mac install shell script to see if any error comes up.
 Is the path where the module has been installed in your ``$PYTHONPATH``?
 Try ``echo
   $PYTHONPATH`` to see the current paths.
 Add your local install directories if